 Back at home, just pour the Mother-starter into a large crock with a bottle’s of cheap but drinkable wine.
 Next, set the crock in a warm spot in your kitchen or pantry and once a week or so provide it a glass or two of wine that you have somehow managed not to consume during dinner.

 After a few weeks your Mother will make her first appearance.
 You’ll notice her arrival by the hazy grayish veil that begins forming in the wine.

-In order to keep your Mother healthy you must remember to let her breathe.
-This means that a linen napkin, or cheesecloth, or any porous material should be kept tied over the mouth of the crock in order to provide access to oxygen but avoid ingress of flying insects.
+Keep your Mother in good spirits by letting her breathe.
+A linen napkin, cheesecloth, or any porous material can be shrouded lightly over the mouth of the crock to provide her access to oxygen while prevent the intrusion of flying insects.

-Slowly, your Mère de Vinaigre will begin to swell with life, thickening in order to defending her brood of bacteria from the elements.
-A good Mother needs to be very thick-skinned in order to create vinegar.
-Somebody with way too much free time on their hands once calculated that a Mother grows in thickness at a rate of 1.25 inches per year.
+Slowly she will begin to swell with life, thickening protectively in the crock to defend her brood of bacteria from the influence of the elements.
+A good Mother must be e pretty thick-skinned and can grow with surprising rapidity.
+In fact, somebody with way too much free time on their hands once actually calculated that a typical Mother can thicken at a rate of roughly 1.25 inches per year.

 After a couple of months your Mother will sink to the bottom of the crock and a new “skin” will begin to form at the surface.
 Once she has has hit “crock-bottom”, so to speak, you can remove the Mother to another container to start another batch, or discard it altogether.